-How to Build Your Own Steam Room at Home
+How to Build Your Own DIY Steam Room at Home

 The benefits of steam rooms and saunas are huge and well-known, but many individuals don’t get to go to a steam room often enough.
-Building a home steam shower may involve a lot of work and a bit of investment up front, but in the long run can save a ton of time and money that would have been spent looking for a gym or spa steam room nearby.
+Building a DIY steam shower may involve a lot of work and a bit of investment upfront, but in the long run, it can save a ton of time and money that would have been spent looking for a gym or spa steam room nearby.

 Building a DIY steam shower is a challenging task, so here are some of the most important tips and tricks to help you get started!